San Miguelito, Nicaragua: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Ensure that you pick the right type.
-Many adapters for sale now are just plug changers and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
+A plug adapter that supports outlet types A and B. Check that you get the correct type.
+A lot of adapters currently being sold are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
 This one should be sufficient for most countries.

 A portable power bank, like this one